 The mount has a flange depth of 20mm, that’s 4mm deeper than the Nikon Z mount which has a diameter of 55mm.

 Build and Handling

-The joystick has been improved to move in eight different directions.
-You can use it to set the AF point – which is particularly useful when shooting through the viewfinder, as well as move through settings in the various menus and so on.
-Additionally, you can push the joystick inwards to move between subjects that the camera has automatically detected when using face, eye, human or animal detection.
+Additionally, as already mentioned, you can push the joystick inwards to move between subjects that the camera has automatically detected when using face, eye, human or animal detection.